Azure/Azure-Sentinel/Solutions/IoTOTThreatMonitoringwithDefenderforIoT/readme.md

 Normally, the authorized entity to program a PLC is the Engineering Workstation, to program a PLC attackers might create a new Engineering Workstation to create malicious programing.
 The following playbook will open a ticket in ServiceNow each time a new Engineering Workstation is detected.
 This playbook parses explicitly the IoT device entity fields.
 For more information, see [AD4IoT-NewAssetServiceNowTicket](https://github.com/Azure/Azure-Sentinel/blob/master/Playbooks/AD4IoT-NewAssetServiceNowTicket/readme.md)
 ### 4) Update alert statuses in Defender for IoT
 This playbook updates alert statuses in Defender for IoT whenever a related alert in Microsoft Sentinel has a Status update.
+### 5) Send Email to IoT/OT Device Owner
+The playbooks automate the SOC workflow by automatically emailing the incident details to the right IoT/OT device owner (based on Defender for IoT dafinition) and allowing him to respond by email.
+The incident is automatically updated based on the email response from the device owner.
+### 6) Automatically Triage Incidents based on crown jewels definition
+SOC and OT engineers can stream their workflows using the playbook, which automatically updates the incident severity based on the devices involved in the incident and their importance.